evhub/coconut/DOCS.md

   --tutorial            open Coconut's tutorial in the default web browser --docs, --documentation
-                        open Coconut's documentation in the default web browser --style name          Pygments syntax highlighting style (or 'list' to list styles) (defaults to COCONUT_STYLE environment variable if it exists, otherwise 'default') --history-file path   Path to history file (or '' for no file) (currently set to 'C:\Users\evanj\.coconut_history') (can be modified by setting
+                        open Coconut's documentation in the default web browser --style name          set Pygments syntax highlighting style (or 'list' to list styles) (defaults to COCONUT_STYLE environment variable if it exists, otherwise 'default') --history-file path   set history file (or '' for no file) (currently set to 'C:\Users\evanj\.coconut_history') (can be modified by setting
                         COCONUT_HOME environment variable)
   --recursion-limit limit, --recursionlimit limit